</>

 Why Validate Your CSS?

 Unlike HTML, CSS fails silently.
 Invalid properties and values are simply ignored by browsers without any error messages.
-This makes CSS bugs particularly hard to track down — a typo in a property name can cause hours of debugging.
+This makes CSS bugs particularly hard to track down.
+A typo in a property name can cause hours of debugging.

 Validating your CSS catches these silent failures before they reach production.
 It helps you identify typos, deprecated properties, browser compatibility issues, and syntax errors that could break your layout.